 The pupils are now launched into an exciting and demanding curriculum.
-The Common Entrance syllabus is thoroughly covered and the students are also challenged with certain topics taken up to GCSE level.
-The teaching is innovative and stimulating and even the fundamentals of Grammar in the languages taught are made as palatable as possible.
-Those pupils who do not display a penchant for Latin receive two lessons in Study Skills where they have the opportunity to revise any areas which are proving troublesome.
+The Common Entrance syllabus is thoroughly covered and the pupils are also challenged with a number of topics taken up to GCSE level.
+The teaching is innovative and stimulating and even the fundamentals of grammar in the languages taught are made as palatable as possible.
+Those pupils who do not display a liking for Latin receive two lessons in Study Skills where they have the opportunity to revise any areas which are proving troublesome.

 The choice of Senior school is taken very seriously by Skippers Hill and, in addition to holding an annual Options Evening, Mr Lewis will meet with parents personally to discuss this important next step, considering all aspects of potential schools from academic achievement to size, location and culture.

 We are proud to have achieved a 100% success rate in the Common Entrance exams over the past 20 years, with every pupil gaining a place at the school of their choice.
-Dedicated staff, motivated, self-disciplined, talented students and supportive parents are the ingredients in our recipe for achievement.
+We are also proud of our scholarship record, especially considering we are a non-selective school.
+Dedicated staff, motivated, self-disciplined, talented pupils and supportive parents are the ingredients in our recipe for achievement.